JihyunBang/jihyunbang.github.io/sample_page.md

 ### 9. Change "Subscriber" to "Member", and "Customer" to "Casual"

+We can achieve this by using the mutate() function to modify the existing columns.

 ```javascript
 all_trips <- all_trips %>%
   mutate(member_casual = recode(member_casual,"Subscriber" = "member", "Customer" = "casual"))
 ```

 ### 10. Create columns for date, month, day and year

+This can be achieved through the as.Date() function to convert character objects to date objects.
+To store a date and time to find the hour, the function as.POSIXct() can be used.
+In the code below, %m, %d, %Y %A and %H represents month, day, year, day of week, and hour, respectively.

 ```javascript
 all_trips$date <- as.Date(all_trips$started_at)